puppetlabs/puppet-docs/source/guides/troubleshooting.markdown

 ### err: Could not retrieve catalog: Invalid parameter 'foo' for type 'bar'

-When you are developing new custom types, you should restart both the puppetmasterd and the puppetd before running the configuration using the new custom type.
+When you are developing new custom types, you should restart both the puppet master and the puppet agent before running the configuration using the new custom type.
 The pluginsync feature will then synchronise the files and the new code will be loaded when both daemons are restarted.